Nexolight/wtstamp/README.md

                                      Set the start time from the given day.
 When no day is given either the last open day (1st) or the last closed day (2nd) is choosen -e, --set-end       <HH:MM | dd.mm.yyyy:HH:MM> [dd.mm.yyyy]
                                      Set the end time for the given day.
-When no day is given either the last open day (1st) or the last closed day (2nd) is choosen.
+                                     When no day is given, then the last closed day is choosen.

   -S, --move-start    <<s/+>HH:MM> [dd.mm.yyyy]
                                      Moves the start time from the given day (+=forward, s=backward).